atwine/100_Days_OF_ML_Coding/log.md

 Thoughts: I think there are some methods I should look into that help modify how my model behaves I will soon jump into deep learning, I feel it will make the training process better, so i will use the basic models as the first way I do it then make it better.

+## Day 26 Tue 7th Aug
+I have not had my laptop for the last few days so my progress has been slow or none

+Today i am continuing my classes on edx statistics and probabiliy with python looking at Set theory Watched siraj's video on lgistic regression